List of online encyclopedias

-This is a list of well-known online encyclopedias that are accessible or formerly accessible on the Internet.
+This is a list of well-known online encyclopedias that are currently accessible or were formerly accessible on the Internet.

 The largest online encyclopedias are general reference works, though there are also many specialized ones.
 Some online encyclopedias are editions of a print encyclopedia, such as Encyclopædia Britannica, whereas others originated online, such as Wikipedia.
 Some online encyclopedia use Wikipedia's MediaWiki software or even fork Wikipedia content to create an alternative version.